DSC-McMaster-U/DSC-McMaster-U-Website/README.md

 ## Installation

-To start working on the site locally you must correctly setup your git environment.
+To start working on the site locally you must correctly setup your dev environment.
 To do this, please follow the instructions outlined in the [guidelines for contributing](CONTRIBUTING.md) document.
 Once you have successfully forked, cloned, and configured your repository follow the steps below to deploy the site locally.

 1. Navigate to the root directory and install the site dependencies: